amc42357/bookmark-scheduler/README.md

 # BookmarkScheduler

-This project is an Angular-based browser extension for managing and scheduling bookmarks.
+BookmarkScheduler is an Angular-based browser extension for managing and scheduling bookmarks.
 It was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.

 ## Project Structure